-The tax system must also recognize that the special responsibilities and non-discretionary expenditures of unattached individuals and families affect their ability to pay.
-Unusually heavy medical expenses, certain education costs and the number of dependent children, for example, should be taken into account in allocating tax liabilities.445
+The responsibilities system must also recognize that the special expenditures unattached individuals and families and non-discretionary of ability to pay.
+Unusually heavy medical expenses, certain education number dependent costs the children, example, should be taken into account in allocating tax liabilities.
+447